Buy-side vs sell-side M&A: Definitions and best practices

 Involved entities

-Among the institutions that usually perform on the sell side of the financial transaction are the following:
+Among the institutions that usually perform on the sell-side of the financial transaction are:

 • Commercial banking institutions